Top Things To Do in Palm Springs With Kids

 The museum has several art galleries including its family-friendly Zone 101 space.
 Look for classes, tours and workshops for kids ages 4-15 that combine art, storytelling, poetry and music.
 Admission free during Second Sundays.

+OK, there is still golf.
+But it’s family friendly golf.
 If you think your kid harbors an inner Michelle Wie, this is the place to bring it out.
 Introduce tweens and teens to golf by hitting the driving range, taking a class or enjoying a round at any one of several scenic resorts.

 On Thursday nights, Canyon Drive in downtown Palm Springs turns into a street fair.
 Stores, galleries and sidewalk cafés stay open late while 200 open-air booths offer art, food and handmade items.